 For some stores – particularly those that sell replenishable items, or have a relatively low AOV (high street fashion, for instance), including an element of frequency into your VIP category criteria may be advisable.
 For instance, you may consider someone to be a VIP if they have a CLV of over £300 AND have made more than two purchases.

-Note: some retailers find it useful to keep a separate list of single-purchase customers who spend enough to reach VIP status in a single order, as paying these big-spenders special attention in order to keep them buying and spending more is still incredibly important.
+Some retailers find it useful to keep a separate list of single-purchase customers who spend enough to reach VIP status in a single order, as paying these big-spenders special attention in order to keep them buying and spending more is still incredibly important.

 Likewise, if you’re a retailer that sells products with a long lifespan and a long selling cycle, such as furniture, then you might want to consider making a customer a VIP if they’ve bought from two different categories; for example, a bedside table as well as a bed.